 I think each mini does a brilliant job of conveying the essence of each character.

 - Captain Hook – Deep red with a flamboyant hat and long flowing coat!

 - Jafar – Black, tall and sophisticated

-- Prince John – My least favourite mini.
-It’s gold and the crown captures the jewels element of his character but I wish he was personified like the others.
+- Prince John – My least favorite mini.
+It’s gold and the crown reflects the jewels element of his character but I wish he was personified like the others.
 Maybe in his long fur robe?